Barbados implements new travel bubble

 |

-BRIDGETOWN, Barbados (CMC)— Barbados has established a travel bubble for persons coming from select countries as it seeks to curb the spread of COVID-19.
+BRIDGETOWN, Barbados (CMC) — Barbados has established a travel bubble for individuals coming from select countries as it seeks to curb the spread of the novel coronavirus.

-But they will have to present a valid pre-flight negative PCR test to be exempt from further quarantine or testing upon arrival in Barbados.
+But, they will have to present a valid pre-flight negative PCR test result to be exempt from further quarantine or testing, upon arrival in Barbados.

-The CMO also noted that Barbados had also expanded its list of countries of concern and that persons, whether fully vaccinated or unvaccinated, who have travelled through or from these countries within the last 21 days, must arrive in Barbados with a valid COVID-19 standard PCR test taken within three days prior to travel.
+The CMO noted that Barbados had also expanded its list of countries of concern and that people, whether fully vaccinated or unvaccinated, who have travelled through or from these countries within the last 21 days, must arrive in Barbados with the result of a valid, COVID-19 standard PCR test taken within three days prior to travel.

-In addition, they must have a COVID-19 standard PCR test conducted on arrival at the airport; complete seven days in-room quarantine with no exceptions; be tested on the eighth day and on receipt of a negative test result, can leave quarantine.
+In addition, they must have a COVID-19 standard PCR test conducted on arrival at the airport; complete a seven-day in-room quarantine with no exceptions; be tested on the eighth day and, on receipt of a negative test result, will then be allowed to leave quarantine.

 Since March last year, confirmed COVID-19 cases have moved to 4,269 (2,071 females and 2,198 males).
 The viral illness has claimed 48 lives.

-The public health laboratory has conducted 202,157 tests.
-The number of first doses administered under the National Vaccination Programme is 98,206.
+The public health laboratory has conducted 202,157 tests, and the number of first doses administered under the National Vaccination Programme is 98,206.
 Additionally, 73,427 people have received second doses of the COVID-19 vaccines.
 This number represents 27.1 per cent of the population.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login